-While there was an 18 per cent increase in the number of workers and employees, the national payroll showed an increase two and one-half times, or a rise of 151 per cent, as against 55 per cent specified in the Second Five-Year Plan.
+While there was an 18 per cent increase in the number of workers and employees, the national payroll showed a $2\frac{1}{2}$ -fold increase, or a rise of 151 per cent, as against 55 per cent specified in the Second Five-Year Plan.
 Real wages of workers doubled during the Second Five-Year Plan (a 101 per cent increase).